Study Abroad for Engineers

 That's the word BU Engineering students use most to describe themselves after returning from a semester studying abroad.
 It's an eye-opener to see the world in whole new light, explore another culture and learn more about yourself than you thought you could.

 Boston University was among the first to offer study abroad programs just for engineering students.
 You can spend the second semester of your sophomore year taking the same engineering courses you would at BU, all taught in English.
 You can spend a semester in historic Dresden, Germany; in the exciting and captivating city of Grenoble, France; one of the world’s most dynamic metropolosis Madrid, Spain; or down under in the alluring city of Sydney, Australia.

 In addition to engineering courses, you take an introductory course in the local language so you can move easily through the culture.
 There's time built into the program so you can travel around the region, interact with the people and see the world from a new perspective.
-In Australia, students take a 6-week research-based internship instead of a language course.
+In Australia, students take a research-based internship instead of a language course.

-If you're interested in another part of the world, and willing to do a bit of academic planning, juniors may take part in direct-enroll engineering programs (in English) at Universities in Auckland, New Zealand; Dublin, Ireland; Istanbul, Turkey; Sydney, Australia; or Singapore.
-All our international programs give you the opportunity to explore engineering on a global scale.
+Juniors may take part in direct-enroll engineering programs (in English) at Universities in Auckland, New Zealand; Dublin, Ireland; Istanbul, Turkey; Sydney, Australia; or Singapore.
+These programs require more academic planning than sophomore year programs, as outlined below.

 BU has one of the nation's largest study abroad programs with opportunities around the world.
 Click here to find out more.

 During Sophomore Year

 The College of Engineering offers a number of study abroad opportunities for engineering undergraduates.
 Engineering students can study abroad in the second semester of the sophomore year in: Dresden, Germany; Grenoble, France; Madrid, Spain; and Sydney, Australia.
 These programs are structured to replicate the second semester of the sophomore year at Boston University.
 All majors can participate.